HRA exemption 2026: calculate your tax-free amount (with examples)

 Do I need original rent receipts or photocopies?

-Most employers accept photocopies or scanned copies for their records.
-The Income Tax department may ask for originals if your return is selected for scrutiny (which is rare for salaried employees).
-Keep originals for 7 years (the period for which a notice can be issued for most cases).
+Most employers accept photocopies or scanned copies.
+The Income Tax department may ask for originals if your return is selected for scrutiny, which is rare for salaried employees.
+Keep originals for 7 years — the standard period for which a notice can be issued.

-My landlord gives me a single annual receipt instead of monthly — is that okay?
+My landlord gives me a single annual receipt.
+Is that acceptable?

-The formula seems complicated but follows a clear logic: you get the lower of what you received, what you actually spent on rent (minus a 10% "co-pay"), or a city-based cap.
+The formula follows a clear logic: you get the minimum of what you received, what you actually spent on rent minus a 10% co-pay, or a city-based ceiling.
+Run all three values, take the lowest.

-If you haven't been claiming this — or have been claiming less than you're entitled to — file your ITR with the correct numbers.
-You can claim it for the current financial year even if your employer didn't account for it.
+If you haven't claimed this, or have been claiming less than you're owed, file your ITR with the correct figure.
+You can claim the HRA exemption directly in your ITR even if your employer didn't factor it in — any excess TDS comes back as a refund.

 Tax calculations in this article are based on provisions as of FY2025-26.
 Income tax law changes with each Budget — verify current rules with the official Income Tax India website or a qualified CA before filing your return.
 This article is for educational purposes and does not constitute professional tax advice.